1anyway/VestaFinance/README.md

 		address _lowerHint
 	) external payable override {
-        // The object vestaParams is appearing in VestaBase.sol file vestaParams.sanitizeParameters(_asset);
+        // The object vestaParams is appearing in VestaBase.sol file
+		// Initialize parameters first  to opening a trove, it's something like you borrowing money from a bank, but also it's different. vestaParams.sanitizeParameters(_asset);

 		ContractsCache memory contractsCache = ContractsCache(